diastasis recti Self-Assessment

 Self-evaluation of diastasis recti, movements to be performed

-Starting from the resting condition completely lying down with the head resting on the ground raise your legs slightly, keeping them together and rigid without bending the knees.
+Starting from the resting condition fully lying down with the head resting on the floor Raise the legs slightly while keeping them together and rigid without bending the knees.

-Keeping the position (rather tiring) one could notice the eversion improperly called "fin" by some.
-This deformity visible under stress is nothing but the effect of increased intra-abdominal pressure on the area of weakness caused by the pathology.
-It is frequent to find umbilical eversion suggestive of hernia in this location.
+This deformity visible under stress is nothing but the effect of increased intraabdominal pressure on the area of weakness caused by the pathology.

-Returning to the resting condition, the deformity may disappear, but touching the hand, perpendicular to the midline(see pictures), you may feel an area of compliance precisely located where under stress the deformity was noted.
+By returning to the resting condition, the deformity will disappear but by resting the hand(look at pictures), an area of sagging could be perceived where under stress the deformity was noticeable.

 On either side of this area of yielding, it is common to perceive the two edges of the rectus muscles with the sensation of "two tracks."

 It is useless to venture assessments (in fingers ) of maximum muscle distance IRD (Inter Recti Distance), this finding must be measured precisely, topographically at the examination.

 In subjects with thin panniculus adiposus, self-assessment is more reliable .

 A thick adipose layer, on the other hand, frequently masks any defect , making self-assessment of diastasis less reliable.